Christ Church Cathedral (New Orleans): Christ Church becomes a cathedral

 Under Bishop Sessums' sponsorship, Christ Church became a cathedral in 1891 and young Quincy Ewing served briefly as its first dean.
 He was followed by F. I. Paradise, Charles L. Wells, William A. Barr, J.D.
 Cummins, William H. Nes, Albert R. Stuart, who was elected Bishop of Georgia in 1954, William E. Craig, Leonard E. Nelson, Richard Rowland, David Lowry, John Senette, and the present dean, David A. duPlantier.

 Christ Church served not only its parishioners, but the community as a whole.
 It was instrumental in founding the chapel for French Protestants, started St. Peter's Mission (1846) which later became St. Anna's Episcopal Church; founded a children's home in 1860, aided in founding Trinity, Calvary, and St. Andrew's Episcopal churches.
 In a broader context, Christ Church has a special interest in the University of the South in Sewanee, Tennessee, the founding of which was led by the first Bishop of Louisiana, the Right Reverend Leonidas Polk.

 Present

 Worship includes four Sunday services, as well as the daily offices and weekday celebrations of the Holy Eucharist, offering a rich variety of Anglican worship.

 The cathedral became the first Episcopal church to commission a jazz composition when it commissioned one by New Orleans jazz musician Irvin Mayfield to commemorate Hurricane Katrina.
 Mayfield's composition, entitled "All the Saints", was premiered on November 17, 2005, at the cathedral in conjunction with the bicentennial of Episcopal ministry in New Orleans.

-The cathedral is headed by its current dean and rector, the Very Reverend David Allard duPlantier, and is the seat of the eleventh bishop of Louisiana, the Right Reverend Morris K. Thompson Jr.
+The cathedral is headed by its current dean and rector, the Very Reverend David Allard duPlantier, and is the seat of the twelfth bishop of Louisiana, the Rt.
+Rev. Shannon Rogers Duckworth.